scotch-io/node-website-course/README.md

-# Build a new Website with Node.js
+# Build a New Website with Node.js

 Full project for the Build a Website with Node course.